Jollibee Stock Review: To Buy Or Not To Buy?

-What I noticed is that JFC’s gross profit margin threads below the minimum of 20% and this suggests that the company is under fierce competition.
-It’s no wonder because a lot of fast food startups are entering the market nowadays so it makes sense.
+I noticed that JFC's gross profit margin threads below the minimum of 20% and this suggests that the company is under fierce competition.
+It's no wonder because a lot of fast food startups are entering the market nowadays so it makes sense.
 But with that values, JFC would need to find ways to stay competitive in the food industry.

-Their SGA is quite high too almost doubling the 30% recommended valuation.
+Their SG&A is quite high too almost doubling the 30% recommended valuation.
 Adding to that, the net income to total revenue is under 10% suggesting a fiercely competitive industry.

 The percentages derived here tells us the exact same message of the income statement.
 The only good thing I see here is the current ratio which averages above 100% and the ROE which is nearly 20%.